 Featuring interviews from some of the biggest names in genre cinema including Joe Dante, Robert Forster and Fred Williamson, this documentary tells the story of one of the best and hardest working exploitation filmmakers.

-KING COHEN is a seriously fun celebration and comprehensive history of one of the medium’s great artists.
+KING COHEN is a seriously fun celebration and comprehensive history of one of the medium's great artists.
 From his early start in television, Cohen has been an unstoppable idea man and a talented writer.
-Once he got a taste for direction, though, the world was truly forever blessed with his unique brand of filmmaking.
-Shooting guerilla style on the streets of New York and performing stunts before asking his actors to do so, Cohen’s raw energy and brilliant imagination has left an imprint on cinema.
-It’s no wonder so many of his incredible peers would eagerly sit down to pay tribute to the one of a kind filmmaker.
+Once he got a taste for direction, the world was truly forever blessed with his unique brand of filmmaking.
+Shooting guerilla-style on the streets of New York and performing stunts before asking his actors to do so, Cohen's raw energy and brilliant imagination has left an imprint on cinema.
+It's no wonder so many of his incredible peers would eagerly sit down to pay tribute to this one-of-a-kind filmmaker.

 Featuring an impressive roster of interviews including J.J.
-Abrams, Yaphet Kotto, John Landis, Traci Lords and Robert Forster, KING COHEN is a documentary fitting of a man of Larry Cohen’s legacy.
-There are few filmmakers who have so consistently and thoroughly helped to define a period of moviemaking as Cohen has with exploitation cinema and entire generations of genre fans have grown up with his work.
-We here at Fantastic Fest couldn’t be more excited to share KING COHEN with those lifetime fans and new ones he’ll certainly have after watching.
-(Brian Kelly)
+Abrams, Yaphet Kotto, John Landis, Traci Lords and Robert Forster, KING COHEN is a documentary befitting a man of Cohen's legacy.
+There are few filmmakers who have so consistently and thoroughly defined a period of moviemaking as Cohen has with exploitation cinema, and entire generations of genre fans have grown up with his work.
+We here at Fantastic Fest couldn't be more excited to share KING COHEN with those lifetime fans and new ones he'll certainly have after watching.
+(Brian Kelley)